 Like Like In The Waterfall

 Swim to shore and enter the cave-like entrance along the coast, which leads to Zora’s Cape.
 Follow the land until you get to a waterfall (you can swim along in the water to move faster).
-It plunges into a pit with some enemies down there.
-The sandy floor here steadily moves towards the center, where there’s a new enemy I’ve yet to mention called a Like Like, which, you obviously want to avoid.
+It plunges into a pit in which there are a few enemies.
+The sandy floor here steadily moves towards the center, where there’s a new enemy called a Like Like, which you want to stay far away from.
 Sink down with the Zora Mask and kill the Skullfish to get them out of the way.
 Use your Double Cutters to defeat the Like Like, who will leave behind a Piece of Heart.

-Inside, you’ll see a short scene showing off the Beaver swimming in the middle.
+Inside, you’ll see a short scene showing off the beaver swimming in the middle.
 Hop in the water and Z target him once you get close enough.
-He’ll swim down to the bottom of the lake to avoid you, but just be persistent and use the Zora Mask to sink down and speak with this anti-social dude from the sixties who makes me dizzy.
-He’ll immediately realize you must want a bottle.
-I’m not sure how he came to that conclusion, but he says you’ll have to fight him for it by playing an elaborate game.
-Logical solution.
+He’ll swim down to the bottom of the lake to avoid you, but just be persistent and use the Zora Mask to sink down and speak with this anti-social rodent.
+He’ll immediately realize you must want a Bottle.
+How he came to this conclusion is a mystery, but he says you’ll have to fight him for it by playing an elaborate game.

-As I say in the box above, after racing against the younger Beaver, he’ll sick his older brother on you, who will make the game a little harder.
-If you successfully complete the race against him as well, you’ll be gifted with an empty Bottle!
+For beating the game twice, you’ll be gifted with an empty Bottle!
 At this point, you can speak with them again for a rematch.
 Same rules, but you have even less time now.
 If you can successfully beat both races, you’ll get a Piece of Heart.

 – Fire Arrows